 - Hysteroscopy – where a small telescopic instrument with a camera at its tip is used to view the inside of the uterus

-- Endometrial biopsy – where a sample of the endometrium (lining) of the uterus is taken and analyzed.
+- Endometrial biopsy – where a sample of the endometrium (lining) of the uterus is taken and analysed.

 A hysterectomy is usually performed under a general anaesthetic, but a spinal or epidural anaesthetic (where the area below the level of the waist is numbed via an injection into the back) may be used instead.
 There are three main ways a hysterectomy can be performed.
 The choice of method will depend on the type of hysterectomy and the reason for the hysterectomy, as well as the preference of the surgeon and patient.